afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/Switches/Switches_en.md

 To provide a number of **normally-open momentary switches** to the system, including (when required):

 - Push buttons.
-- Push levers and roller levers (suitable for shift paddles and clutch paddles).
+- Push levers and roller levers (suitable for shift paddles and "digital" clutch paddles).
 - Built in push buttons of rotary encoders (both KY-040 and bare bone).
 - Directional pads, directional joysticks and funky switches (except for rotation, which behaves like any other [rotary encoder](../RelativeRotaryEncoder/RelativeRotaryEncoder_en.md)).